jomalley2112/resource_cloner/README.md

 #### Testing ####
 - run `rake test`
+_Note: You may want to manually clean up the routes file after testing.
+At this point destroy doesn't clean up the injected lines_

 #### Possible Enhancements ####
 - Routes
+	- Running destroy should clean up the routes file
 	- Not cloning resources that are defined as blocks (nesting other resources)
 	- Not cloning lines that refer to the resource as singular
 	- Definitely missing other formats of drawing routes